sage-develop/why/products/trade_finance_products.v3.md

 This is financing for buyers.

-- Can use only if the B/L is already at the buyer's bank.
+- Can be used only if the original B/L is already at the buyer's bank.
 - The **B/L also needs to be issued under the buyer's name**.
-- Needs to determine if the buyer is using Sight LC or Usance LC.
+- Must determine if the buyer is using **Sight LC or Usance LC**.
-- If the buyer is using Sight LC, separately calculate financing gap using Sight LC formula.
+- If the buyer is using Sight LC, separately calculate the financing gap using the Sight LC formula.
-- If the buyer is using Usance LC, separately calculate financing gap using Usance LC formula.
+- If the buyer is using Usance LC, separately calculate the financing gap using the Usance LC formula.
 - Determine if the buyer needs financing from the financing gap result.
 - If financing is needed, use P/N under Letter of Credit (Buyer).
-- If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to finish the flow.
+- If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to complete the flow.

 #### 7. Trust Receipt Loan under Letter of Credit

 This is financing for buyers.

-- Can use only if the B/L is already at the buyer's bank.
+- Can be used only if the original B/L is already at the buyer's bank.
-- The **B/L also needs to be issued under the buyer's bank's name**.
+- The **original B/L also needs to be issued under the buyer's bank's name**.
-- Needs to determine if the buyer is using Sight LC or Usance LC.
+- Must determine if the buyer is using **Sight LC or Usance LC**.
-- If the buyer is using **Sight LC**, separately calculate financing gap using Sight LC formula.
+- If the buyer is using Sight LC, separately calculate the financing gap using the Sight LC formula.
-- If the buyer is using **Usance LC**, separately calculate financing gap using Usance LC formula.
+- If the buyer is using Usance LC, separately calculate the financing gap using the Usance LC formula.
 - Determine if the buyer needs financing from the financing gap result.
 - If financing is needed, use Trust Receipt Loan under Letter of Credit.
 - After using Trust Receipt Loan under Letter of Credit, the buyer still needs to transfer goods ownership to themselves using Endorsement Services.
-- If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to finish the flow.
+- If Shipping Guarantee Issuance is used, the buyer needs to exchange B/L for the shipping guarantee to complete the flow.

 #### 18. Shipping Guarantee Issuance

 This is a service for buyers.

-- Use when the **the buyer's bank haven't yet received the original B/L** but the buyer needs the goods.
+- Use when **the buyer's bank haven't yet received the original B/L**.
-- The buyer use Shipping Guarantee to claim the goods immediately not after exchange B/L with the Shipping Guarantee.
+- The buyer uses Shipping Guarantee to claim the goods immediately (not after exchange B/L with the Shipping Guarantee).
-- When the buyer uses Shipping Guarantee Issuance, merge the flow where the buyer always able to choose other products from the point asking under whose name is B/L issued?.
-- After the original B/L arrived, to check under whose name the B/L is issued.
+- When the original B/L has arrived, continue the flow checking whose name the B/L is issued in.
-- Using Shipping Guarantee Issuance will affect the end of all other products flow.
+- Using Shipping Guarantee Issuance will affect the end of all other products' flow.
-- If Shipping Guarantee issued in the buyer’s name, use it to exchange for the Shipping Guarantee.
+- If a Shipping Guarantee is issued in the buyer’s name, use it to exchange for the Shipping Guarantee.
-- If Shipping Guarantee issued in the buyer’s bank’s name, the buyer must also use Endorsement Services.
+- If a Shipping Guarantee is issued in the buyer’s bank’s name, the buyer must also use Endorsement Services.

 #### 19. Endorsement Services

 This is a service for buyers.

-- Use when **the B/L is issued under the buyer’s bank’s name**.
 - Note: The buyer’s bank endorses the B/L, transferring ownership of the goods to the buyer.
-- The buyer can only claims the goods after the B/L is under the buyer's name.
+- The buyer can only claim the goods after the B/L is under the buyer's name.
 - The original B/L must have arrived at the buyer's bank before this service can be used.
+- Use when the buyer wants to get the ownership of the goods but **the B/L is issued under the buyer’s bank’s name**.
 - Can be combined with a Trust Receipt Loan under Letter of Credit if the buyer needs the goods immediately but does not have the cash to pay upfront.

 <!-- LC Buyer Pre-shipment Prompt
-- Please make a new decision mermaid diagram for buyer preshipment product @trade_finance_products.v3.md
+- Please make a new decision diagram for buyer preshipment product @trade_finance_products.v3.md
-- Consider the bullet points below each product
+- Consider every single the bullet points below each product
+- The highlighted sentences must be a decision point.
 - If its the end of the flow, add a sentence to conclude the flow
 - If the buyer can continue choosing other product continue the flow
-- Only the product will be inside the colored box (all same color) any box that doesnt say product's name will have no color
+- Only the product will be inside the colored box (all same color) any box that doesn't say product's name will have no color
-- The buyer is already using LC payment method -->
+- The buyer is already using LC payment method
+- Combine duplicated decision points if possible -->